-The contract is to be for a period of 12 months, unless terminated or extended by the Department in accordance with the terms of the contract.
+The contract is to be for a period of 12 months, with a 24 hour contract break in September, unless terminated or extended by the Department in accordance with the terms of the contract.

 Procedure for Submitting Tenders

 The maximum page limit for tenders is 10 pages (excluding declarations).